iamsip/RandomWaypoint-Non-Motorized-Movement/README.md

-# Randowm Waypoint Non Motorized Movement
+# Random Waypoint Non Motorized Movement

 A MATLAB function for simulating the mobility model of a node using the Random Waypoint Model.